cslfiu/IoTCryptojacking/README.md

 ### Benign Dataset-2

 For our second set of experiments, we collected our own benign dataset from the same set of the devices that we used for the malicious data collection.
-We performed the following user activities: 1) Idle, 2) Web Browsing, 3) Watching Video, 4) Large Download, and 5) Interactive.
+We performed the following user activities:

+1) Idle Behavior,
+2) Web Browsing,
+3) Watching Video,
+4) Large File Download,
+5) Interactive.

 We performed each activity on each device and collected the network traffic.
-We collected only Video activity dataset from LG Smart TV.
+We collected only Video activity dataset fromG Smart TV.
 Therefore, in total we collected 16 dataset (3 devices x 5 activities + LG Smart TV).

 ## 2. Experiments